SeohyunJung1231/Classification-of-Music-Genre-using-Metric-Learning/README.md

-# Classification-of-Music-Genre-using-GMML
+# Classification-of-Music-Genre-using-Metric-Learning

-will be updated after submitting paper
+* Code will be updated after the paper submission is confirmed